PitikTrondol/SimpleMusicPlayer/README.md

  - Using JUnit 5 and mockk as the main library
  - Run `./gradlew test` to start the process

+## Generate APK
+ - Run `./gradlew assembleDebug` to start the process

 ## Deployment
  - Currently deployed to Firebase App Distribution with email invitation
  - Github tag created manually
+ - Trigger on merge or push to branch `main`

 # Thanks for your attention